romaincapelle/OverVue/docs/javascript/arrays.md

 ;['Michael Jordan', 'Wilt Chamberlain', 'Kobe Bryant']
 ```

-If you target an element that doesn't exist it will create all the (undefined) missing element until the new one:
+If you target an element that doesn't exist yet, it will create all the (undefined) missing elements until the new one:

 ```js
 const dreamTeam = ['Michael Jordan', "Shaquille O'Neal", 'Kobe Bryant']